Researchers and Partners

 Dr. Laurent E. Cartier

 Laurent is co-founder of the Sustainable Pearls project.
 He holds a PhD from the University of Basel (Switzerland).
 His PhD research explored sustainability and traceability issues in pearl farming.
 He has been working for a number of years on issues of natural resource management and sustainable sourcing of gemstone materials.
 He continues to work on sustainability issues in coloured gemstones and diamonds and frequently visits mining areas, most recently in West Africa and Burma.
+He recently co-founded The Gemstones and Sustainable Development Knowledge Hub.
 He has authored articles in all major gemmological journals.
-His work has been featured by National Geographic, BBC, FastCoExist, Inhorgenta and Tages Anzeiger.
-He is a member of Impact Hub Zürich, a space where entrepreneurs and social innovators come together to realize their ideas for a sustainable world.
+His work has been reported by National Geographic, BBC, FastCoExist, Inhorgenta and Tages Anzeiger.
 He holds a Master in Earth Sciences from Basel University and is a fellow of the Gemmological Association of Great Britain.
 He is a project manager at the Swiss Gemmological Institute SSEF and a lecturer in gemmology at University of Lausanne & ELSTE.

 Julie Nash holds a PhD in Natural Resources from the University of Vermont, where she also worked on sustainability in the pearl supply chain.
 She is currently Research Leader 'Integrating Low Emissions and Food Security' for the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) and is based at the Gund Institute for Ecological Economics at UVM.
 Prior to starting at UVM, Julie has held various management positions in brand marketing, strategic planning, and corporate finance.
 Most recently, Julie managed global innovation and new product development at Ben & Jerry’s.
 Her research focuses on the interface between consumer behavior, socially responsible business, and the natural environment.
 Julie holds her MBA from Darden at the University of Virginia, and Bachelors of Science from Cornell University.